lukedoolittle/aggregator/src/README.md

     	.MakeOAuthRequest<TwitterTweet, TwitterTweetResponse>(request)
     	.ConfigureAwait(false);

+## Provider Specific Notes
+### <a name="rescuetime"></a> Rescuetime
+Since rescuetime requires an HTTPS endpoint and the current HttpServer implementation does not handle HTTPS you will see an error when your Rescuetime callback request comes back, when using a desktop/mobile workflow.
+The current workaround is for the user to manually update the url in the browser window, changing HTTPS into HTTP and then hitting 'return'.
 ## Advanced Topics
 ### <a name="advanced_security"></a> Creating your own security parameter repository
 During the OAuth2 workflow a `InMemoryCryptographicParameterRepository` object is used to store the "state" parameter that is round-tripped to the resource provider.
 This implementation stores the generated parameters in a static variable in the current app domain.
 This is problematic in a multi-server scenario without sticky sessions.
 To remedy this create an implementation of `ICryptographicParameterRepository` that utilizes some other mechanism of storing the parameters (database session cache, cookies, etc).
 For example: